mbcovid19updates/mbcovid19updates.github.io/vaccine/index.md

 ### Super Site Walk-ins

-All supersites are now offering **walk-ins** (Moderan and Pfizer in most cases).
+Most supersites are now offering **walk-ins** (Moderna and Pfizer in most cases).
 The number of walk-ins and available doses may vary by day and by site.
 Sites will continue to prioritize first-dose immunizations for walk-ins when possible.

 City | Address | Dates/Times (or until they run out for the day)
 --- | --- | --- | ---